eclipse-tractusx/eclipse-tractusx.github.io/docs-kits/kits/knowledge-agents/development-view/Arc42.md

 To reach that metaphor, the Knowledge Agents Architecture uses the following specifications, some of which are standard-relevant:

 * A general description language based on the Resource Description Framework (RDF)
 * A Meta-Model defined by OWL-R
 * A platform Ontology (consisting of several domain ontologies) as the Semantic Model
 * A description of graphs (=graph assets) which contain instance data for the Semantic Model (or: use-case driven and role-driven subsets thereof) and which may be described as SHACL constraints
-    * A query language to traverse the graphs in SparQL and store these queries as skills (=skill assets) in the database
+* A query language to traverse the graphs in SPARQL and store these queries as skills (=skill assets) in the database

 Non-standard relevant, but provided as a best practice/blueprint architecture are

 * Bindings for relational and functional data
-      * R2RML or OBDA for relational data
+  * [R2RML](https://www.w3.org/TR/r2rml/) or OBDA (Ontology-Based Data Access ) for relational data
-      * RDF4J/SAIL configuration for REST remoting
+  * [RDF4J](https://en.wikipedia.org/wiki/RDF4J)/SAIL (Storage And Inference Layer) configuration for REST remoting
 * SQL- and REST-based Virtualizers which bridge public Dataspace Operations with internal/private backend systems/data sources.

   [![Example_Graph_Standards](/img/knowledge-agents/Example_Graph.jpg)](/img/knowledge-agents/Example_Graph.jpg)